Nyoman Masriadi: Nyoman Masriadi-Reconfiguring the Body

 Despite Masriadi's contribution to and influence on Indonesian art there has not been, until this book, much written discussion of his work.
-This is long overdue.
-Nyoman Masriadi- Reconfiguring the Body brings a much needed intellectual discourse to Masriadi's work.
-That it has come together with such clarity and depth of expression can be attributed to two years of hard work by the author-editor, T.K.Sabapathy.
-His efforts to access first hand photos, articles and various bits of information have resulted in a thorough consideration of the evolution of Masriadi's art practice.
+Nyoman Masriadi – Reconfiguring the Body provides a consideration of the evolution of Masriadi's art practice.
 Goenawan Mohamad uncovers the local complexities and richness of contemporary Indonesian society and experience.
-No writer is better able to lend such elegance to that most difficult of tasks - unlocking the culture, language and voice of artists in Indonesia.

 Masriadi: Black Is My Last Weapon

 Singapore Art Museum presented Masriadi: Black is My Last Weapon in collaboration with Gajah Gallery which featured over 30 works completed in the past decade.
 It was published on the occasion of the Masriadi: Black is My Last Weapon exhibition from 22 August to 9 November 2008.
 Presented by curators Seng Yu Jin and Wang Zineng in four thematic sections, with each theme serving as a weapon, in the sense of an apparatus for engagement, to the interior world of the artist.

 Group exhibition postcard set

 A set of 15 postcards were designed as a commemorative piece for Gajah Gallery's 15th year anniversary celebration.
 The set is a compilation of work by Ahmad Zakii Anwar, J Ariadhitya Pramuhendra, Jumaldi Alfi, M. Irfan, Mangu Putra, Nyoman Masriadi, Teng Nee Cheong and Yunizar.